Introduction to a Savings Account: What It Is & How It Works

 Online savings accounts enable you to carry out your banking activities or manage your accounts from the comfort of your smartphone.
 Given that they’re so convenient, it’s no surprise they’re gradually becoming the crowd’s favorite option.
 Of course, some people prefer the interaction with human beings that comes with traditional banks and wouldn’t mind having to go over to the bank to carry out every transaction, but most are gradually opting for a more convenient option.

-Not only do the best online savings accounts offer higher interest rates than brick-and-mortar banks, but they also offer lower fees and are generally more affordable than most traditional banks while being regulated by the same regulatory bodies.
+Not only do online savings accounts offer higher interest rates than brick-and-mortar banks, but they also offer lower fees and are generally more affordable than most traditional banks while being regulated by the same regulatory bodies.

 Money Market Accounts